-In the nearly two decades since our licenses were first published, the number of lawsuits turning on the interpretation of a CC license has been extremely low, especially considering that more than 1.6 billion CC-licensed works are available on the Internet.
+In the nearly two decades since our licenses were first published, the number of lawsuits turning on the interpretation of a CC license has been extremely low, especially considering that nearly 2 billion CC-licensed works are available on the Internet.
 CC licenses have fared incredibly well in court and disputes are rare when compared to the number of lawsuits between parties to privately negotiated, custom licenses.

 In 2017-2018 there were three legal cases: Great Minds vs. FedEx Office, Great Minds vs. Office Depot, and Philpot v Media Research Center.
 The outcomes of the court decisions for these three cases favored the enforceability of CC licenses and their role enabling sharing of content with the public.